anthony1x6000/ROBLOX2016stylus/README.md

 ## Contributing
 **If you can, please contribute!** \
 I don't know much CSS myself, so any contribution, even improving the slightest little thing, is greatly appreciated!
+### How to navigate the userstyle
+The userstyle is currently very bloated and unorganized.
+To make it a little easier to figure out where edits are, provided is [navigation.txt](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/navigation.txt).

+In [navigation.txt](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/navigation.txt), you can see all of the comments in the userstyle and the lines the comments are on.
+So, if someone made a change to the catalog, you can see: ```Line 3040: /* catalog changes  */```
 ## Style Mirrors
  - [Github](https://github.com/anthony1x6000/ROBLOX2016stylus/raw/downloads/.user.css-installFiles/release.user.css)
  - [Userstyles](https://userstyles.org/styles/189624)